King Richard III Visitor Centre

 Interactive displays, sound and film create an immersive experience for all ages - bring learning out of the classroom and into Leicester's King Richard III Visitor Centre.

-Why are King Richard III Visitor Centre great for School Trips and Educational Visits?
+Why book King Richard III Visitor Centre for School Trips and Educational Visits?

 King Richard III still inspires debate today in historians, his short life was eventful and spanned a crucial time of change in English history.
 A visit to the King Richard III Visitor Centre is a great way to engage pupils with the late medieval period, and help them understand the events which heralded the end of the Plantagenet dynasty and the start of the Tudors.